VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 https://hookproductivity.com -- Link all the things

-https://techcrunch.com/2017/10/18/atlas-informatics-calls-it-quits-after-less-than-a-year/ - search all the things
+[Atlas Informatics (TechCrunch Article)](https://techcrunch.com/2017/10/18/atlas-informatics-calls-it-quits-after-less-than-a-year/) - search all the things

 https://apse.io -- a photographic memory of all the text that goes across your screen